Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Bose gaming headsets stand tall among the rest when it comes to effective noise cancellation.
 This helps to steer clear of outside disturbances when you’re engrossed in a game.
 While you do have to attach the wire to the headset when gaming, you can easily convert it to a wireless model (with Bluetooth connectivity) for regular use.

 The Bose gaming headset is a compelling combination of the best noise isolation, excellent sound, a great mic, and compatibility with most platforms.
 Not to mention, the gamer in you will be happy to know that these headsets come with an optional PC desktop controller to alternate between four levels of mic monitoring.
 In short, this alone will make them the best headset for streaming.
 Additionally, if you don’t need a mic on your headset because you have your own, check out these great gaming headphones without a microphone.

 Factors like materials, speaker driver quality, cables, and battery dictate how long a gaming headset will last.
 As for Bose gaming headsets, you can expect them to last for 8-10 years, or even more if kept clean and maintained well.
 Their unmatched sound quality and high-end price range make them a long-lasting contender in the gaming industry.
 Although, you could compare JBL Quantum 800 vs Quantum One against Bose headsets to see which one is better for you.

 You can easily switch these headsets to wireless for regular use, but it’s essential to avoid placing the Bose headset in direct sunlight or extreme cold so that the product isn’t damaged.
 The battery on wireless headphones should last you between 2 to 4 years with regular use.

 The Bose Limited Warranty for gaming headsets lasts for one year from the date of purchase.
 Only the end-use purchaser or the person receiving the product as a gift is covered in the warranty.
 During the warranty period, Bose corporation will either repair or replace your headset free of charge.
-Still, you will be responsible to pay shipping, insurance, or transportation charges.
+Still, you will be responsible for paying shipping, insurance, or transportation charges.
 Plus, you will have to contact the Bose organization in your region to label and ship the product.